Delta Sigma Phi: 1899–1919: Formation of National Fraternity

-Depression and World War II
+1929–1945: Great Depression and World War II

-Two months after the Wall Street Crash of 1929, Delta Sigma Phi's yearly convention was held in Richmond, Virginia.
+Two months after the Wall Street crash of 1929, Delta Sigma Phi's yearly convention was held in Richmond, Virginia.
 Despite the financial uncertainties of the time, a traveling secretary was added to the fraternity payroll.
-During the Great Depression the national fraternity's growth had ground to a halt; college enrollments declined and those who attended college were less likely to be able to afford joining a fraternity.
-Several chapters became dormant and lost their equity in chapter properties.
-Among them were Alpha and Gamma; the remaining chapters in New York City.
+During the Great Depression, the fraternity's national growth came to a halt; college enrollments declined and those who attended college were less likely to be able to afford fraternity membership.
+Several chapters became dormant and/or lost their equity in chapter properties.
+Among these were Alpha and Gamma.

-The only chapters founded during the Great Depression were Beta Kappa at the University of Alabama and Beta Lambda at Wake Forest.
-It also was during this time Executive Director A.W.
-Defenderfer moved the fraternity headquarters to his insurance offices in Washington, DC.
-Delta Sigma Phi was re-incorporated in Washington, DC in 1929.
+The only chapters chartered during the Great Depression were Beta Kappa at the University of Alabama and Beta Lambda at Wake Forest University.
+During this time, Executive Director A.W.
+Defenderfer moved the fraternity headquarters to his insurance offices in Washington, D.C.; Delta Sigma Phi was re-incorporated in Washington, D.C., in 1929.
+Delta Sigma Phi banned Hell Week in 1938.

-Although the fraternity was rebounding by the late 1930s, World War II caused a disruption within the fraternity.
+Although the fraternity was rebounding by the late 1930s, World War II caused another disruption.
 Many members joined the war effort, leaving the chapters weak.
-It was during this time that the fraternity's only Canadian chapter at McGill University became dormant, with many of its members joining to Commonwealth Forces.
-By 1944, only 11 of the fraternity's 43 chapters were active.
+The fraternity's only Canadian chapter at McGill University became dormant, with many of its members joining to Commonwealth Forces.
+By 1944, only eleven of the fraternity's 43 chapters were active.